 Clear Assured assessment and development packages cost from £1250 in the first year, dependent on the size of your organisation and based on a minimum 12 month commitment.
 For year two and after costs start at £750.
 Simply register here to select the right Clear Assured assessment programme for you.

-It’s the most cost-effective route to achieving best practice in recruitment.
+It’s the most cost-effective route to achieving best practice in recruitment and talent management.

-It provides a structured framework to work towards best practice that’s tailored specifically for your organisation.
+It provides a structured framework to work towards best practice that’s tailored specifically to your organisation.

 It brings significant benefits and kudos to your employer brand.